baxang/INICLI/README.md

 INIpay is a SDK for payments integration that is provided by Inicis, a Korean online payments provider.
 However it only supports PHP and Java officially and unlikely to add support for other *minor* languages in the foreseeable future.
 So I created this handy command-line interface that can be executed from my Ruby on Rails project.

-The purpose of INICLI is not only providing language-independent interface, but to provide a clean and easy tutorial for developers who are having difficulties understanding and integrating INIpay50 into their projects which I believe are most of them.
+The purpose of INICLI is not only providing language-independent interface that is also easily be embedded in your new and existing applications, but to provide a clean and easy tutorial for developers who are having difficulties understanding and integrating INIpay50 into their projects which I believe are most of them.
 (Examples coming soon!)

 INICLI now supports credit card only.